andrewcham/node-googleplaces/README.md

 # node-googleplaces
-An unassuming, minorly-opinionated node.js library for Google Places.
+User-friendly and lightweight client for the Google Places JSON API.
+Supports promises and callbacks.

 ## Features
 * All the web services calls from [this](https://developers.google.com/places/web-service/) wrapped up in an easy-to-use NPM.